karma-coin/karmachain/docs/testnet-validator.md

 # Running a Testnet Validator Node

-This guide walks through how to run a validator node on karmachain 2.0 Testnet 1 (TN1).
+This technical guide describes how to run a validator node on the karmachain 2.0 Testnet 1 (TN1).

-## Setup
+## Dev Environment Setup

-Running a karmachain node in validator mode requires:
+Running a validator node requires Docker and Git.
 * [Docker](https://docs.docker.com/engine/install/)
 * [Git](https://github.com/git-guides/install-git)

-- To start validating, you need to create two accounts.
-You can use any Substrate compatible wallet but we recommend you'll use the [polkadot.js extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd).
-Reffer to this guide [Create an Account using Polkadot JS Extension](https://www.youtube.com/watch?v=sy7lvAqyzkY) for more information.

 ## Read the Release Notes
 Read the latest [testnet reelase notes and docs](https://github.com/karma-coin/karmachain/releases/)

 ## Download Karmachain source code

-Get the latest Testnet release source code from GitHub.
+- Get the latest Testnet release source code from GitHub.
+- The latest testnet release is always [available here](https://github.com/karma-coin/karmachain/releases/).
+- The current latest release is `v0.1.0` so we'll use it in the code below.

 ```bash
 git clone https://github.com/karma-coin/karmachain